jpaldi91/jpaldi91/README.md

 I am a full stack engineer passionate about games and interested in Machine Learning.

-I am currently studying about software architecture and DevOps.
+I am more focused on back-end technologies, but I have some experience using Vue, React and Angular.
+Also, I am currently studying more about software architecture and DevOps.

 <div align="center">